ryanholt/content-model/elements.md

 Archery

 ####TEASER
-Archery is one of the fastest growing sports in the United States.
-From the beginner to the advanced, a variety of ranges and programs are available to challenge and develop your skill.
+Archery is one of the fastest growing sports in the United States and highly popular in Georgia, thanks to statewide access to practice ranges, public lands and educational programs.

 ####LONG COPY
-Take aim!
-Ten archery ranges are managed by Wildlife Resources and offer various formats such as 3-D, static and bulleye.
-Most ranges require a license, pass or fee.
-Special programs offered include specialty quota hunts, National Archery in the Schools Program, archery summer camps and more.
+A lifelong activity, archery promotes outdoor recreation, good health, discipline, safety and an appreciation of conservation.

 ####IMAGE(S)